Providing Environmental Safety at Minerals Processing Sites

 The desliming prepares the ore for flotation, discarding the ultrafine particles.
 The underflow from the desliming thickener is sent to a series of finisher magnetic separators to further purify the solution.
 The overflow from this thickener reports to the tailings thickener.

 The separated magnetic material from the finisher separators is sent to reverse flotation cells for further separation.
 The flotation phases employ conventional large-size mechanical cells, in addition to flotation columns.
 This process uses starch (depressant) and amine (quartz collector) as reagents to promote the separation of the contaminant mineral (quartz) from the iron-bearing mineral.

 The floated material from the flotation process is also sent to the tailings thickener.
 The underflow from the flotation process is sent to the concentrate thickener.

 The cemented paste is then pumped via high pressure piston pumps below ground or distributed by gravity, depending on the specific site.
-Most backfill projects in the world use this conventional flow sheet with a vacuum disc filter because there is less water in the filter cake and, therefore, less cement binder required, which is a major operating cost of a backfill operation
+Most backfill projects in the world use this conventional flow sheet with a vacuum disc filter because there is less water in the filter cake and, therefore, less cement binder (which is a major operating cost of a backfill operation) is required.

-In underground mining, the WesTech Deep Bed™ Paste Thickener is an emerging option to the conventional solution of high-rate thickener/vacuum filter for paste backfill applications.
-There can be a number of factors which make paste thickening an attractive alternative.
+In underground mining, the WesTech Deep Bed™ paste thickener is an emerging option to the conventional solution of high-rate thickener/vacuum filter for paste backfill applications.
+There can be a number of factors that make paste thickening an attractive alternative.
 There are some backfill operations with shallow mines and long distance runs, making the pumping costs of a high-yield stress paste more attractive.

 Because a paste is non-settling, the coarse particles do not have to be removed prior to thickening.
 Paste thickeners can eliminate the need for vacuum filters, which can be expensive to operate, and may not be feasible for high elevation mine sites.
 This also significantly reduces operator attention.